 </html>

-Next, let's create the layouts.notifications wrapper partial:
+Next, let's create the layouts.partials.notifications wrapper partial:

 <div id="notifications" class="fixed top-10 left-0 right-0 flex flex-col items-center justify-center space-y-2 z-10 opacity-80">

-@if (session()->has('status'))
+@if (session()->has('notice'))

-@include('layouts.notification', ['message' => session('status')])
+@include('layouts.partials.notice', ['message' => session('notice')])

 @endif